Trajan: Military career

-As a young man, Trajan rose through the ranks of the Roman army, serving in some of the most contested parts of the Empire's frontier.
+As a young man Trajan rose through the ranks of the Roman army, serving in some of the most contested parts of the empire's frontier.
 In 76–77, his father was Governor of Syria (Legatus pro praetore Syriae), where Trajan himself remained as Tribunus legionis.
 From there, after his father's replacement, he seems to have been transferred to an unspecified Rhine province, and Pliny implies that he engaged in active combat duty during both commissions.

 In about 86, Trajan's cousin Aelius Afer died, leaving his young children Hadrian and Paulina orphans.
 Trajan and his colleague Publius Acilius Attianus became co-guardians of the two children.
-Trajan, in his late thirties, was created ordinary Consul for the year 91.
-The minimum legal age for that position was 32.
+Trajan, in his late thirties, was created ordinary consul for the year 91.
 This early appointment may reflect the prominence of his father's career, as his father had been instrumental to the ascent of the ruling Flavian dynasty, held consular rank himself and had just been made a patrician.
 Around this time Trajan brought the architect and engineer Apollodorus of Damascus with him to Rome, and married Pompeia Plotina, a noblewoman from the Roman settlement at Nîmes; the marriage ultimately remained childless.

-The historian Dio Cassius later noted that Trajan was a lover of young men, in contrast to the usual bisexual activity that was common among upper class Roman men of the period.
-The Emperor Julian also made a sardonic reference to his predecessor's sexual preference, stating that Zeus himself would have had to be on guard had his Ganymede come within Trajan's vicinity.
-This distaste reflected a change of mores that began with the Severan dynasty, Trajan's putative lovers included the future emperor Hadrian, pages of the imperial household, the actor Pylades, a dancer called Apolaustus, Lucius Licinius Sura, and Trajan's predecessor Nerva.
-Dio Cassius also relates that Trajan made an ally out of Abgar VII on account of the latter's beautiful son, Arbandes, who would then dance for Trajan at a banquet.

 The details of Trajan's early military career are obscure, save for the fact that in 89, as legate of Legio VII Gemina in Hispania Tarraconensis, he supported Domitian against an attempted coup by Lucius Antonius Saturninus, the governor of Germania Superior.
 Trajan probably remained in the region after the revolt was quashed, to engage with the Chatti who had sided with Saturninus, before returning the VII Gemina legion to Legio in Hispania Tarraconensis.
 In 91 he held a consulate with Acilius Glabrio, a rarity in that neither consul was a member of the ruling dynasty.
 He held an unspecified consular commission as governor of either Pannonia or Germania Superior, or possibly both.
 Pliny – who seems to deliberately avoid offering details that would stress personal attachment between Trajan and the "tyrant" Domitian – attributes to him, at the time, various (and unspecified) feats of arms.